 Elephant Pepper Camp has worked with the local Masai community for nearly 20 years, with the creation of MNC only the latest development in preserving this vital wilderness.

-Elephant Pepper Camp is one of only six camps in Kenya to have been awarded “Gold Level” Eco Rating by the internationally recognised civil society organisation Eco Tourism Kenya.
+Elephant Pepper Camp proudly holds a “Gold Level” Eco Rating since 2013 by the internationally recognised civil society organisation Eco Tourism Kenya.
 The camp achieves environmental best practice by combining old fashioned safari camp know-how with the latest technology, leaving a minimal footprint.
 Almost invisible under the Elephant Pepper trees with completely removable tent structures, the camp relies entirely on solar power and uses only LED lighting.